 This is essential as lenders will check the electoral roll data to confirm your identity.
 Do this as early as you can to allow for the registration processing time.
 It’s free to register and quick to do online.
 Being registered on the electoral roll also helps to improve your credit rating.

 Improve your credit score

-Lenders carry out checks on your credit record each time you apply for a mortgage so it’s important to check that the information is accurate before they do this.
-Apply for a copy of your credit report from one of the three main credit reference agencies – TransUnion, Experian and Equifax – and check that the information is correct.
+Lenders carry out checks on your credit record each time you apply for a mortgage.
+Therefore, it’s important to check that the information is accurate before they do this.
+Apply for a copy of your credit report from one of the three main credit reference agencies – TransUnion, Experian and Equifax.
+Check that the information is correct.
 If not, contact the credit reference agencies to amend your details.

 As lenders want to see evidence of your creditworthiness, now’s the time to improve your credit score.
 Make sure you pay all of your bills on time, try to reduce or clear existing loans and make savings where you can.
 If you have a gym membership in Bexley that you rarely use, for example, simply cancel it.